vensder/ec2-testing/README.md

 ## How to run pre-built docker container in Elastic Beanstalk environment

-You can use this container for testing of AWS Elastic Beanstalk Blue/Green deployment (see Dockerrun.aws.json) - just set environment variable "color" inappropriate color for each environment.
-You can create an Elastic Beanstalk application and environment, using Elastic Beanstalk command-line interface:
+You can use this container for testing of AWS Elastic Beanstalk Blue/Green deployment (see Dockerrun.aws.json) - just set environment variable "color" to appropriate color for each environment.
+You can create an Elastic Beanstalk applications and environments, using Elastic Beanstalk command-line interface:

 ```bash
 eb init -p docker ec2-testing